dev-kperera/sample-project-adk/README.md

 # Inventory of Agents in this project:

 **google_search_agent**
+- This agent is designed to interact with Google Search and Google GenAI using "google_search" tool.

 **app_agent**
 - This agent is designed to interact with Google Search and Google GenAI.